pybae/QNote/README.md

 notetaking
 ==========

-A note taking app for LInux
+A note taking app for Linux